Följande effektrapport finns endast tillgänglig på engelska

-Civil Rights Defenders has an independent, non-profit board of nationally and internationally recognized human rights experts.
+Civil Rights Defenders has an independent, non-profit board of nationally and internationally recognised human rights experts.
 The Board’s work is governed by a separate instruction, and the members are elected during the Annual Meetings, where the formal decision-making takes place.
-The Board oversees the work of the organization and participate in the decisions about the organization’s operations and direction.
+The Board oversees the work of the organisation and participate in the decisions about the organisation’s operations and direction.

 Civil Rights Defenders has experience from over 30 years of working with human rights in repressive regimes, with a team of experts active in the field.
-We also have specialized staff with competence in administration, fundraising, digital security, human resources, communication, economy and methodology.
-The Head Office is in Stockholm, Sweden.
-We have field offices with local staff in Belgrade, Sarajevo, Pristina, Tirana and an established presence in South East Asia and Bogotá..
-During 2016 we have also had an office in Chisinau, which will be closed by the end of April 2017.
-The number of employees at the end of 2016 was 49.
+We also have specialised staff with competence in administration, fundraising, digital security, human resources, communication, economy and methodology.
+The number of employees at the end of 2017 was 52.

+We cooperate with nearly 200 local human rights organisations and independent media outlets across East and Horn of Africa, Europe, Eurasia, Latin America, Southeast Asia and Sweden.
 The state has the prime responsibility to promote and protect human rights and fundamental freedoms and all countries need a vibrant civil society as an independent watchdog and a counter-weight to the power of the state.
 We believe that local forces are best placed to be driving human rights work thanks to their permanent presence and closeness to those whose rights are violated.
-Our approach takes a long-term perspective and is based on an active field presence, regional expertise, and close collaboration with local partners.
-We strive to strengthen civil society and empower human rights defenders, including those at risk.
-We work with organisations and individual human rights defenders globally in order to achieve our goals.
-We only work with non-governmental, religiously and politically independent organisations that do not use or advocate violence.

-5. How do you know if your organization is making progress?
+5. How do you know if your organisation is making progress?

 The global strategy presents the overall objectives for the time period.
-These objectives are operationalized in the regional and thematic strategies and plans of actions, stating sub- objectives, priorities, activities and where indicators used to measure progress in our work are identified and evaluated regularly.
+These objectives are operationalised in the regional and thematic strategies and plans of actions, stating sub- objectives, priorities, activities and where indicators used to measure progress in our work are identified and evaluated regularly.

 With its small administration, its deep expertise and regular field visits, Civil Rights Defenders has the ability to work closely with local partners.
 With our regular presence on the field we are able to follow developments in the country and in relation to the problems targeted by our projects

 We believe that an active presence in the field is a key to success.
-In 2015 we established a presence in South East Asia which allows us to work more closely with our partners and achieve good results in the region.
-2016 we strengthened our work in Latin America by establishing a presence in Colombia.
+In 2016 we strengthened our work in Latin America by establishing a presence in Colombia.
+In 2015 we established a presence in Southeast Asia which allows us to work more closely with our partners and achieve good results in the region.
+In 2017 we expanded the programme to cover broader parts of Asia and with that we changed the name for the programme to be Asia Programme.

 6. What have you accomplished so far?